BoyanBorislavovYankov/BlockChi-Ethereum-Blockchain-Payload-Tools/README.md

 "# Blockchain-Payload-Tools"
 ==================================================

 BptEth (Blockchain Payload Tools - Ethereum) is an Ethreum implementation of a new approach to storing and retrieving data on blockchains that allows parties to author, to publish, to extend and to access data records in a secure, trusted manner.
-The data is presented as an XML document, contained in the payload of a blockchain transaction, thus ensuring human readability and interoperability.
+The data is presented as a JSON object, contained in the payload of a blockchain transaction, thus ensuring human readability and interoperability.

 How to install  - for browser
 ----------------------------